 The Museum mostly owns works of art from the 19th century, created by local goldsmiths such as Armand-Calliat.
 The collection has also been enriched by 17th and 20th century items.

 The Museum of religious art of Fourvière owns a collection of more than 5,000 religious vestment items.
 Lyons, renowned for its silk, was one of the centres of religious clothing tailoring.
 The collection includes items from the 18th, 19thand 20th centuries.

 It mainly includes wooden and stone Marian statues which date as far back as the 13th century.
 The Museum owns a little over 300 statues.
 Most of them come from a collection gathered by an old cannon of the basilica.

 The Treasury is representative of dates from the construction of the basilica at the end of the 19th century. the Treasury is very representative of 19th and 20th century goldsmiths, with pieces by Parisian artists (Froment-Meurice) or Lyon (Armand-Calliat).

 A great name of the 19th century goldsmith: Armand-Calliat

 Through their creations, they express a theological idea and make an act of faith.
 The monstrance of Fourvière is one of the most explicit examples of this ideal.
-The decoration of the monstrance, whose function is to contain a host and show it to the faithful so that they come to adore Christ among them, will bring to light the reality of this coming.
+The decor of the monstrance, whose function is to contain a host and show it to the faithful so that they come to adore Christ among them, will brings to light the reality of this coming.
 The monstrance is a poem at Epiphany, that is to say at the manifestation of God.
 At the foot, the three wise men and a shepherd represent the humanity coming to adore Christ made man.

 They are preceded by the four evangelists, who announce the Good News.
 In the center, Mary introduces her son to the world.
 It supports the host, surrounded by the chorus of angels moving in the midst of the cosmos, who eternally sing the glory of God.